 With all the amazing food in Italy, where should you even begin?
-You may feel overwhelmed as you begin traveling to each region of Italy and trying to figure out which food is from each specific place- different regions have their own “typical dishes” which are introduced at many restaurants and cafes (though if you don’t speak Italian or do you research beforehand, you may miss out on some of the best dishes due to language barrier).
-Even food and wine vary considerably from region to region and sometimes even town to town.
+You may feel overwhelmed as you begin traveling to each region: regions vary in culture and cuisine.
+“Typical dishes” which are introduced at many restaurants and cafes (though if you don’t speak Italian or do your research beforehand, you may miss out on some of the best dishes due to the language barrier).
+Even wine and dialect vary considerably from region to region and sometimes even town to town.
 Italians are very passionate about their cooking methods and foods-the Mediterranean diet is one of the best in the world- and even one of the healthiest.

-- Piadina or Piada: A popular dish which originates in Romagna- more commonly, Rimini and Cesena.
-It looks like a thin flat bread and is prepared from flour, olive oil, salt, and water a simple method yet extremely delicious and popular to many locals.
+A popular dish which originates in Romagna- more commonly, Rimini and Cesena.
+It looks like a thin flatbread and is prepared from flour, olive oil, salt, and water a simple method yet extremely delicious and popular with many locals.
 A piada is commonly given complimentary to many dishes at restaurants to accompany salads or main courses- used like bread in many settings.
 A piada can also be served as a main course, being stuffed with many Italian meats of the region like Prosciutto Crudo (raw prosciutto), Salami, Prosciutto Cotto (cooked prosciutto)- and many vegetables such as Pomodori Gratinati (breadcrumb stuffed tomatoes), Melanzane (Eggplant) the list goes on and on.

-- Brodetto: An Italian seafood stew, with many different seafood items.
-A tomato based broth with mussels, snails, clams shrimp, squid, and fish exclusively found from the Adriatic sea (Canocchia (squilla mantis in english), and Mazzalo fish).
+An Italian seafood stew, with many different seafood items.
+A tomato based broth with mussels, snails, clams shrimp, squid, and fish exclusively found from the Adriatic sea (Canocchia (squilla mantis in English), and Mazzalo fish).
 This is an item exclusive to this region.

 Let me know if you get a chance to try these next time you find yourself in Italy.